marinzelenika/groupdocs-policies/content/faqs/subscription/_index.md

 ##### **14. Is there a maximum number of years of software maintenance I can purchase at a time?**

 {{< faqs 15 >}} Yes.
-When placing an order the maximum subscription period for **Aspose.Total is 2 years** and for **all other products is 4 years**.
+When placing an order the maximum subscription period for **GroupDocs.Total is 2 years** and for **all other products is 4 years**.
 When you renew your subscription you will receive a renewal discount for all subscription years in your order

 &nbsp;